xens/pyhandscanner/README.md

     crikey "hello" (should write "hello" in the console)

 ### Bluetooth specific
-Scan the Bluetooth devices and scan the available options for the device
+Scan the Bluetooth devices and scan the available options for the device:

     hcitool scan
     sdptool browse 00:0C:A7:00:90:6C

 In my case:

     xens@testvm:~$ sdptool browse 00:0C:A7:00:90:6C
     Browsing 00:0C:A7:00:90:6C ...